Guidelines for research at the SAP

 The GVSU Sustainable Agriculture Project welcomes proposals from faculty and students who wish to study or contribute to the systems in place at the SAP.
-We envision the Sustainable Agriculture Project as an integrated, locally-based, small-scale (non-industrial) agricultural system for teaching and learning in the broadest sense.
-The proposers should address the impact of their project on the social, educational, environmental, economic, and aesthetic systems at the SAP both in the short and long term.
-As stated in the mission statement, the SAP fulfills many functions.
-Proposals should strive to minimize negative impact of any of these functions and, ideally, positively impact at least one.
+We envision the Sustainable Agriculture Project as an integrated, locally-based agricultural system for teaching and learning.
+The proposers should address the impact of their project on the social, educational, environmental, economic, and aesthetic systems at the SAP.
+As the SAP fulfills many functions, proposals should strive to build or improve upon existing systems, while minimizing potential negative impacts.

 A. Show how the project aligns with the SAP mission.